 There isn’t much research directly linking gluten and tension headaches, but many of my clients with gluten sensitivity experience them before going on a gluten-free diet.
-And research has revealed this too.
+Research has revealed this too.

 Gluten is also well-known for causing muscle pain, which I discuss in detail here.
 And gluten-induced magnesium deficiency can cause muscle stiffness that may contribute to tension headaches.
 Because magnesium is necessary for muscle relaxation.

-Gluten and the damage it causes also creates physical stress as I’ve mentioned above.
+Gluten and the damage it causes also can create physical stress as I’ve mentioned above.
 This puts your body in a “fight or flight” mode.
 And your muscles tense up during this time to give your body the strength to overcome danger.

 Can gluten cause headaches?